-- token or cursory inclusion of local expertise in research there is profound dissatisfaction with research proposals that offer to incorporate or consider local expertise but do not provide a valid plan and/or commit resources necessary to do so.
-Token references to traditional knowledge are viewed as insincere attempts by researchers to leverage funding or fulfill requirements - ❖ lack of recognition or compensation Inuit participants in research projects have not always been appropriately recognized (i.e. appropriate credit in publications, reports, etc.) or compensated for their important contributions (i.e. paid adequately and equitably for their time) - generalization/decontextualization of local knowledge local knowledge from different locations or groups are often inappropriately combined or generalized to present a generic picture of local Inuit knowledge which is, in fact, distinct or unique.
-In an attempt to make very complex knowledge understandable, local knowledge is often separated from the context in which it is situated - appropriation of expertise and knowledge local Inuit expertise and knowledge shared with researchers has sometimes been presented as the researcher's own knowledge or expertise - inappropriate research methodologies data collection methods (e.g. tranquilizing, collaring, banding, and/or low level flying for wildlife populations studies) are sometimes perceived as biased, or worse, as destructive to the study population - short, typically summer, field seasons field season length, timing, and duration (i.e. one to two months in the summer) are not considered representative, or sufficient, to adequately understand the phenomenon under study - lack of locally relevant or beneficial research while much scientific research is beneficial to science, communities often complain that there are no tangible benefits for communities who are nearby, or even involved in, the project - lack of funding for locally initiated projects funding agencies have mainly targeted academic or government institutions, making it difficult for community-initiated projects to get sufficient (or any) funding - lack of local data ownership information is placed in a database in a southern institution and communities find themselves unable to gain access, or having to pay for data that they provided - ❖ inadequate reporting by researchers One of the longstanding and frequent criticisms of research by Inuit is that scientists do not do enough to return results from their studies to Inuit in a timely manner and/or an appropriate format.
+- token or cursory inclusion of local expertise in research There is profound dissatisfaction with research proposals that offer to incorporate or consider local expertise but do not provide a valid plan and/or commit resources necessary to do so.
+Token references to traditional knowledge are viewed as insincere attempts by researchers to leverage funding or fulfill requirements. - Iack of recognition or compensation Inuit participants in research projects have not always received appropriate credit in research publications, reports, etc. and/or have not been compensated fairly for their important contributions (i.e. paid adequately and equitably for their time). - generalization/decontextualization of local knowledge Local knowledge from different locations or groups are often inappropriately combined or generalized to present a generic picture of local lnuit knowledge which is, in fact, distinct or unique.
+In an attempt to make very complex knowledge understandable, local knowledge is often separated from the context in which it is situated. - appropriation of expertise and knowledge Local Inuit expertise and knowledge shared with researchers has sometimes been presented as the researcher's own knowledge or expertise. - inappropriate research methodologies Data collection methods (e.g. tranquilizing, collaring, banding, and/or low level flying for wildlife populations studies) are sometimes perceived as biased, or worse, as destructive to the study population. - short, typically summer, field seasons Field season length, timing, and duration (i.e. one to two months in the summer) are not considered representative, or sufficient, to adequately understand the phenomenon under study. - Iack of locally relevant or beneficial research While much scientific research is beneficial to science, communities often complain that there are no tangible benefits for communities who are nearby, or even involved in, the project. - Iack of funding for locally initiated projects Funding agencies have mainly targeted academic or government institutions, making it difficult for community-initiated projects to get sufficient (or any) funding. - Iack of local data ownership Information is placed in a database in a southern institution and communities find themselves unable to gain access, or having to pay for data that they provided. - inadequate reporting by researchers One of the longstanding and frequent criticisms of research by Inuit is that scientists do not do enough to return results from their studies to Inuit in a timely manner and/or an appropriate format.
 In the case of physical or natural science research, Inuit have frequently been surprised to find out about a project that was completed without their knowledge.